Join the Fun!

-The Village of Avonwood is a forming group of the Society of Creative Anachronism located in Southwest Minnesota in Marshall while reaching north to include Willmar and south along the State Route 30 corridor.
+The Shire of Avonwood is a local group of the Society of Creative Anachronism located in Southwest Minnesota in Marshall while reaching north to include Willmar and south along the State Route 30 corridor.
 We are a part of the Kingdom of Northshield.
 Northshield encompasses the states of North and South Dakota, Minnesota, Wisconsin, the upper peninsula of Michigan, and parts of Canada due north of those localities.

 What is the SCA?